-EN-ENGLISH 12/EN-AP ENGLISH LITERATURE AND COMPOSITION
+EN-ENGLISH STUDIES 12/EN-FOCUSED LITERARY STUDIES 12/EN-AP ENGLISH LITERATURE AND COMPOSITION

-Combo course - 2 timetable blocks.
+Combo course - 2 timetable blocks (12 credits).
 It is recommended that students taking this course have at least a B in Focused Literacy Studies 11 or Composition 11.